ILIAS-eLearning/ILIAS/README.md

 ?>
 ```

-It is also applicative, since it provides an interesting way of combining two
+A formlet is applicative, since it provides an interesting way of combining two
 formlets into a new one.
 If you have two formlets, one collecting a function
 and rendering some output, and the other collecting a value and rendering some
 other output, you can combine them to a new formlet, 'collecting' the function